Illyricum (Roman province): Roman province

-The Pannonian War (14–10 BC)
+Pannonian War (14–10 BC)

 From 14 BC to 10 BC there was a series of rebellions in southern Pannonia and northern Dalmatia which Roman writers referred to as bellum pannomicum (the Pannonian war).
 We have very little information about these events.
 Most of it comes from brief accounts by Cassius Dio and passing references by other authors.
 We are not told what the causes were either.
 The Roman sources had little interest in Illyria from the campaigns of Augustus in 35–33 BC to 16 BC.
 Cassius Dio wrote that in that year the governor of Illyria for 17–16 BC, Publius Silius Nerva, went to fight in the Italian Alps because there were no troops there.
 Taking advantage of this, some Pannonians and the Noricans entered Istria and pillaged it.
 Silius Nerva quickly brought the situation under control.
 At the same time, there was a small rebellion in Dalmatia.
 The Dentheletae (a Thracian tribe in eastern Moesia), together with the Scordisci (who lived in today's Serbia, at the confluence of the Rivers Savus [Sava], Dravus [Drava] and Danube) attacked the Roman province of Macedonia (Greece).
 At the same time a civil war broke out in Thrace.
 Therefore, there was instability on the eastern Alps and in the Balkan Peninsula.
 In 15 BC the Romans conquered the Scordisci and annexed Noricum.
 They also conducted other operations further west on the Alps against the Rhaeti and Vindelici.
 The Roman military operations in Illyricum might have been started by Marcus Vinicius, the governor for 14–13 BC.
 The Pannonian war led to Illyricum being transferred from being a senatorial province to being an imperial province.